Bayern beats Lazio for Champions League quarterfinal spot

-MUNICH (AP) — Bayern Munich moved a step closer to defending its Champions League title by beating Lazio 2-1 at home Wednesday to seal a 6-2 aggregate win and a place in the quarterfinals.
+Lewandowski netted in the first half to end Lazio’s slim hopes of a comeback as Bayern beat the Italian club 2-1 at home Wednesday to seal a 6-2 aggregate win.

+That meant four German coaches in the last eight as Bayern’s Hansi Flick joined Chelsea’s Thomas Tuchel, Liverpool’s Jürgen Klopp and Borussia Dortmund’s Edin Terzic.

-Robert Lewandowski gave Bayern the lead from the penalty spot in the 33rd minute for his 39th goal in all competitions this season.
-Lewandowski calmly struck the ball past his former Bayern teammate Pepe Reina after Lazio’s Vedat Muriqi was judged to have held Leon Goretzka as they jostled for position at a corner.
+Lewandowski gave Bayern the lead from the penalty spot in the 33rd minute for his 39th goal in all competitions this season, and his 10th in seven games.
+Lewandowski calmly sent his former Bayern teammate Pepe Reina the wrong way after Lazio’s Vedat Muriqi was judged to have held Leon Goretzka as they jostled for position at a corner.

 Lewandowski had the chance to reach 40 goals but the Polish striker hit the post with a low drive from outside the penalty area.

-Eric Maxim Choupo-Moting came off the bench to replace Lewandowski and soon scored Bayern’s second off a defense-splitting pass from David Alaba in the 73rd.
+Choupo-Moting came off the bench to replace Lewandowski and soon scored Bayern’s second off a defense-splitting pass from David Alaba in the 73rd, chipping the ball over Reina.

+“Lazio are not a bad team so we took them very seriously from the first minute,” Choupo-Moting told broadcaster Sky.
+“I felt immediately that I had the space.
+It was a super pass from David.”

 The game was long since out of Lazio’s reach when Marco Parolo headed in a free kick in the 82nd.
 That marked Bayern’s seventh game in a row conceding at least one goal.

+“The attack is very strong and we play with a lot of risk, we know that,” Flick told broadcaster Sky.
+“It’s important for us to keep playing like this and defend from the front to put our opponents under pressure.”

+Flick added that he held talks Wednesday with sporting director Hasan Salihamidzic following reports in German media of a rift between the two over transfer policy.

 Bayern has reached at least the quarterfinals in nine of its last 10 Champions League campaigns, with the sole miss coming with a 3-1 aggregate loss to Liverpool in the last 16 in 2019.